Engineer194/ai-diy-book/README.md

-# 📘 Macroeconomic Analysis of the US Economy:
+# 📘 Macroeconomic Analysis of the US Economy
 Do It Yourself (DIY) with AI

 ![cover](cover.png)